MBSck/ppdmod/notes.md

-[] Rework the plotting functionality for the fitted models [] Make fits adapt to the new scheme and maybe implement tests here as well [] Make function that gives stuff like 'eval_model' automatically docstrings
+[] Rework the plotting functionality for the fitted models [] Make fits adapt to the new scheme and maybe implement tests here as well [] Make function that gives stuff like 'eval_model' automatically docstrings [] Make the disc params and the general params setting more modular -> Should be possible